PietroLeoncini/Surgical-Synthetic-Data-Generation-and-Segmentation/Unity/README.md

       - Needle and tissue located centrally to simulate typical suturing scenarios.
    3. **Endoscope2**:
       - Similar to Endoscope1 but with enhanced lighting and rendering for higher realism.
+   4. **GenAI-TURBO-TypeBased**:
+      - New and more realistic version version compared to the previous scenarios
+      - Type-Based configuration of surgical tools
+      - Same Tools arrangements as previous scenarios with porcine colons placed centrally
+   5. 4. **GenAI-TURBO-PartBased**:
+      - New and more realistic version version compared to the previous scenarios
+      - Part-Based configuration of surgical tools
+      - Same Tools arrangements as previous scenarios with porcine colons placed centrally
-   4. **Materials**: materials used in unity to give realism to objects
+   6. **Materials**: materials used in unity to give realism to objects
-   5. **Configuration Files**: assets that define a taxonomy of labels for ground truth generation:
+   7. **Configuration Files**: assets that define a taxonomy of labels for ground truth generation:
       1. **LabelConfiguration**
       2. **SegmentationLabelConfiguration**
 3. **Randomizers**: